paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-068-additions-to-the-tax-additional-amounts-and-assessable-penalties.md

 A prior section 6699, added Pub.
 L. 95–600, title I, § 141(c)(1), Nov.
 6, 1978, 92 Stat.
 2794; amended Pub.
 L. 96–222, title I, § 101(a)(7)(L)(iii)(VI), (v)(IX), Apr.
 1, 1980, 94 Stat.
 200; Pub.
 L. 97–34, title III, § 331(c)(3), (4), Aug.
 13, 1981, 95 Stat.
 293, 294; Pub.
 L. 97–448, title I, § 103(g)(2)(B)–(D), Jan.
 12, 1983, 96 Stat.
 2379; Pub.
 L. 98–369, div.
 A, title IV, § 491(e)(9), July 18, 1984, 98 Stat.
 853; Pub.
 L. 99–514, title XVIII, § 1847(b)(9), Oct.
 22, 1986, 100 Stat.
 2857, related to assessable penalties applicable to tax credit employee stock ownership plans, prior to repeal by Pub.
 L. 99–514, title XI, § 1171(b)(7)(A), Oct.
 22, 1986, 100 Stat.
 2513.
 For effective date of repeal, see section 1171(c) of Pub.
 L. 99–514, set out as an Effective Date of 1986 Amendment note under [section 38 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-38).

 #### Amendments
+2018—Subsec. (e)(1).
+Pub.
+L. 115–141 inserted “an amount equal to” after “increased by” and “for the calendar year” after “section 1(f)(3)”.

+2017—Subsec. (e)(1).
+Pub.
+L. 115–97 substituted “for ‘calendar year 2016’ in subparagraph (A)(ii)” for “for ‘calendar year 1992’ in subparagraph (B)”.

 2014—Subsec. (e).
 Pub.
 L. 113–295 added subsec. (e).

 2009—Subsec. (b)(1).
 Pub.
 L. 111–92 substituted “$195” for “$89”.

 2008—Subsec. (b)(1).
 Pub.
 L. 110–458 substituted “$89” for “$85”.

+#### Effective Date of 2017 Amendment
+Amendment by Pub.
+L. 115–97 applicable to taxable years beginning after Dec.
+31, 2017, see section 11002(e) of Pub.
+L. 115–97, set out as a note under [section 1 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-1).

 #### Effective Date of 2014 Amendment
 Amendment by Pub.
-L. 113–295 applicable to returns required to be filed after Dec.
+L. 113–295 applicable to returns required to be filed, and statements required to be furnished, after Dec.
 31, 2014, see section 208(h) of Pub.
 L. 113–295, set out as a note under [section 6651 of this title](./chapter-068-additions-to-the-tax-additional-amounts-and-assessable-penalties.md#section-6651).

 #### Effective Date of 2009 Amendment
 Amendment by Pub.
 L. 111–92 applicable to returns for taxable years beginning after Dec.
 31, 2009, see section 16(b) of Pub.
 L. 111–92, set out as a note under [section 6698 of this title](./chapter-068-additions-to-the-tax-additional-amounts-and-assessable-penalties.md#section-6698).